Celebrate World Ranger Day by getting to know South Australia’s dedicated park rangers. Here’s how they make a difference.

 This includes controlling pest plants and feral animals, reducing grazing pressure, limiting land and waterway pollution, and protecting threatened species.

 Park rangers provide emergency response during the fire season to help battle bushfires, as well as providing support interstate during bushfires.

 Park rangers also assist in park emergency situations, like if a hiker gets lost or injured.

 Park rangers are on patrol to keep the park safe for all, as well as to conserve the area.
-It’s about protecting SA’s parks for future generations to enjoy.
+It’s about protecting South Australia’s parks for future generations to enjoy.

 Park rangers investigate accidents, complaints and illegal activities in parks.

 Love the sound of being a ranger?
 Did you know you can now volunteer as one?
-Check out our story about the new Volunteer Ranger Program for all the details.
+Check out our story on the Volunteer Ranger Program.